 The easiest way to reach the cardinal is to follow the first set of leads out of the harbor.
-Half way out the channel kinks to port.
-At this point there is a second set of leads to follow.
+Half way out the channel kinks to the port slightly.
+At this point there is a second set of leads to follow out of the channel.
 However, rather than follow this second set of leads, simply exit the channel straight ahead.
 The cardinal will begin to show up directly on this heading.

 The best tide appears to be the last half of a strong incoming tide.
 This is when the very cleanest of the ocean water is brought in close.
 Peak time of day is definitely sunrise.
 Combine the two of these for the very best fishing.
 However, the odd fish will be picked up in the middle of the day on the slackest of tides, especially if live bait is employed.

 For best results the boat needs to be positioned so baits hang nicely back toward the pylon.
 If the boat swings of one side of the mark, up-anchor and reposition the boat.
 A little effort is getting the boat right will pay off.
 There’s no point fishing where there’s no fish!